 When you receive your call-in letter to Public Inquiry you may have just 28 days until you appear in front of the Traffic Commissioner.

 Ensure you make the most of this time.
 Read all the paperwork you have been sent about your hearing and make sure you understand the issues.
 The papers will usually clearly set out what their concerns are.
 Find out what to expect during the Inquiry by reading our Public Inquiry information sheet.

-If the call-in letter asks you to supply additional information and evidence at the hearing or before, make sure you do this well in advance.
-If your Public Inquiry has arisen following concerns with your financial standing, then you will need to provide financial information to ensure you have sufficient funds for your fleet.
+If the call-in letter asks you to supply additional information and evidence at the hearing or before, make sure you do this.
+If your Public Inquiry has arisen following concerns with your financial standing, then you will need to provide financial information.
+You need to prove that you have sufficient funds for your fleet.
 Likewise, if the main issue is poor maintenance the Traffic Commissioner is likely to want to see evidence of maintenance records, auditing, systems and drivers checks.

-The chances are you will not have been to Public Inquiry before, and will be unaware of procedure, and the approach of the Traffic Commissioners.
+The chances are you will not have been to Public Inquiry before.
+You will probably be unaware of procedure and the approach of the Traffic Commissioners.
 Getting expert help is strongly advised.
-You should seek legal advice at the earliest opportunity.
 There is a great deal of preparation that needs to be done for the Public Inquiry, so try not to leave it until the last minute.
 In some cases it can be useful to get an independent compliance audit carried out.
 This can identify parts of your operation that need improvement.
 Our transport lawyers can advise you on the type of audit you may need, and how to arrange one.

 The Traffic Commissioner can revoke your operator’s licence if you do not satisfy the requirements of financial standing.